Here’s how innovative CIOs are reclaiming their seat at the table.

 CIOs face a daunting challenge.
 For years, analysts have warned of the CIO’s coming demise.

-Gartner claims that within five years marketing departments will outspend technology departments on information technology.
+Gartner analyst Laura McLellan predicts that within five years marketing departments will outspend technology departments on information technology.
 According to a Wall Street Journal survey of technology leaders in over 500 corporations, 79% of technology spending was made outside of the IT organization in 2012, up from 69% in 2006 and just 34% in 2000.
 Forrester’s research is littered with warnings urging CIOs to reinvent themselves.

 Simultaneously, the amount of information available for consumption and analysis is exploding.
 90% of the data in the world has been generated over the last two years (Science Daily).